Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_Quickstart/README.md

 ## NOTE after every code change make sure you end the server and restart it.

 ## Setup variables and imports that will be reused later on in this sample in the program.cs file
-Add the following snippets under.
-This will be used to recieve incoming events and the conenction string will link this with the acs resource we created.
+Update the program.cs file to the following.
 ```c#
 using Microsoft.AspNetCore.Mvc;
 using System.Diagnostics;